prestoalvarez/zk-pig/README.md

 ### `zkpig generate`

 > Description: Generates prover inputs for a given block.
-It consist in running preflight, prepare and execute in a single run.
+It consists of running preflight, prepare, and execute in a single run.

 #### Usage